Vagahbond/Vagahbond/README.md

-### Welcome, felow IT guy !
+### Welcome !

-By the time I am writing this presentation, there is not much to see on this account.
-But wait and see, I have dozens of ideas in mind !
+I've been coding for 4 years now.
+Here you can check out a few of my personnal projects.

-studying software engineering at ESGI, in Paris.
+Studying software engineering at ESGI, in Paris.

 ## Have a look at my most used languages !